 Fishy foods to avoid during pregnancy

-Seafood is known to be a good source of iron, protein and omega-3 fatty acids.
-It is also believed to promote a baby’s brain development.
+Seafood is known to be a good source of iron, protein, and omega-3 fatty acids.
+It is also believed to help promote your baby’s brain development.

 However, although seafood is generally good for you, it’s best to steer clear of some fish and shellfish that may contain high levels of mercury, which may damage your fetus’ nervous system.
 As a general rule of thumb, the older and bigger the fish, the more mercury it is likely to contain.